Liberatrix/RuinsClan/Consitution/RCCORAF.md

-# <p align="center"> Ruins Clan Charter of Rights and Freedoms (RCCORAF)</p>
+__<p align="center"> Ruins Clan Charter of Rights and Freedoms (RCCORAF)</p>__
 > Whereas Ruins Clan is founded upon principles that recognize the supremacy of Higher Power and the rule of law:
 ## <p align="center"> Guarantee of Rights and Freedoms </p>
 *`Rights and freedoms in Ruins Clan`*
- 1. The Ruins Clan Charter of Rights and Freedoms guarantees the rights and freedoms set out in it subject only to such reasonable limits prescribed by by-law as can be demonstrably justified in a free and democratic society.
+ 1. The Ruins Clan Charter of Rights and Freedoms guarantees the rights and freedoms set out in it subject only to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society.
 ##  <p align="center"> Fundamental freedoms </p>
 *`Fundamental freedoms`*